Black Mass-2015

 Grade: B+

-A dark tale of crime, corruption and Irish mob ties encompass Black Mass, a crime drama based on the life and times of infamous Boston crime lord Whitey Bulger.
+A dark tale of crime, corruption, and Irish mob ties encompass Black Mass (2015), a drama based on the life and times of infamous Boston crime lord Whitey Bulger.

-Set primarily in Boston, with a segue to sunny Miami during the 1970s and 1980s, the film primarily focuses on the intricate dealings between Bulger and childhood friend John Connelly, now FBI, as he uses Bulger as an “informant” to secretly bring down an Italian mafia figure, but slowly becomes more involved in Bulger’s sinister world.
+Set primarily in Boston, with a segue to sunny Miami during the 1970s and 1980s, the film mainly focuses on the intricate dealings between Bulger and childhood friend John Connelly.
+Now FBI, he uses Bulger as an “informant” to secretly bring down an Italian mafia figure, but slowly becomes more involved in Bulger’s sinister world.

 Beginning in 1975, the film is authentic in its use of the styles, cars, and looks of the times in Boston during that period.
-Plausibility is apparent along with powerful acting from top to bottom.
+Plausibility is apparent, and powerful acting is shown from top to bottom.

-The stellar cast of Black Mass, and it is a hefty cast, features an array of well-known and capable actors, which adds a level of realism to the film.
+The stellar cast of Black Mass and the hefty cast features an array of well-known and capable actors, adding realism.

-Led by Johnny Depp as Whitey himself, Depp gives an eerie, hypnotic performance as his bright blue eyes sparkle in a devious way.
+Led by Johnny Depp as Whitey, Depp gives an eerie, hypnotic performance as his bright blue eyes sparkle in a devious way.

 Whitey is ruthless and will do whatever is needed to keep power and control.
-Joel Edgerton, like Connelly, is arguably the lead character in the film, though Depp gets top billing.
-Edgerton, in real life quite handsome, appears frumpy, and as a regular Joe type.
+Like Connelly, Joel Edgerton is arguably the film’s lead character, though Depp gets top billing.
+Edgerton, in real life handsome, appears frumpy, and as a regular Joe type.

 There are numerous deaths, the victims shot at point-blank range, but also two deaths in particular, where the victim’s suffering is prolonged and the scenes are cringe-worthy.
-Needless to say, the film is very violent and given the subject matter, is riddled with foul language.
+The film is very violent and given the subject matter, is riddled with foul language.

-One impressive aspect of Black Mass is it is a character-driven tale and the fact that it is based on a real-life person adds to this.
+One impressive aspect of Black Mass is the character-driven tale and that it is based on a real-life person adds to this.

-But not only was Bulger fleshed out, but John Connelly was written very well.
+Not only is Bulger fleshed out, but John Connelly is written very well.
 Gradually becoming immersed in the crime world as opposed to the world of law, we see Connelly sink deeper and deeper into Bulger’s world, and not so unwillingly either.

 The dialogue is crisp.
 When Bulger is invited to a steak dinner at Connelly’s house, there is awkward tension at the dinner table.
 Jovial small talk over the preparation of the delicious marinated steak everyone is eating comes to the forefront as Bulger asks Connelly’s partner to reveal his family secret recipe for the favorite steak he has ever eaten.

-When the partner eagerly confesses the recipe, he is subsequently berated and coldly quizzed as to whether he would give up Bulger’s secrets as easily.
+When the partner eagerly confesses the recipe, he is coldly quizzed whether he would give up Bulger’s secrets as easily.

 This is one of the best scenes in the film.

 I think director Scott Cooper goes for and successfully achieves, good straight-forward, dark story-telling.
 Take the number of killings.
-The organized crime world is a dirty, intense, unkind world and Black Mass portrays this well.
+The organized crime world is dirty, intense, and unkind and Black Mass portrays this well.

-Black Mass is a success on many levels.
-The superior acting coupled with smart, detailed writing, and truthfulness creates a very good film.
-Just be sure to remember it is a heavy one.
+Black Mass (2015) is a success on many levels.
+The superior acting, detailed writing, and truthfulness create a good film.
+Just be sure to remember it’s a heavy one.

 Interstellar-2014